Academies of Sciences and Humanities

 - Source: BMBF

-As part of their service role, the academies also administer the Academies’ Programme, which is funded equally by the German states (Länder) and the Federal Government with a total budget of approx. 62.9 million euros (2015).
-As the individual academies of sciences are state institutions rather than federal institutions, their basic budgets are funded solely by their respective states.
+The Union of German Academies of Sciences and Humanities administers the Academies’ Programme, which is funded equally by the German states (Länder) and the Federal Government with a total budget of 62.9 million euros (2016). – As the individual academies of sciences are state institutions rather than federal institutions, their basic budgets are funded solely by their respective states.